Kentox493/Sercing/README.md

 ## 🛠 Troubleshooting

-No Results Found: Ensure that the domain entered is correct and has publicly accessible files.
+**No Results Found**: Ensure that the domain entered is correct and has publicly accessible files.
 Also, check your API key and rate limits on SerpAPI.

-API Errors: Make sure your API key is valid and that you have enough search quota left for your SerpAPI account.
+**API Errors**: Make sure your API key is valid and that you have enough search quota left for your SerpAPI account.

 ## 💡 Tips

-Make sure to input the domain without "http://" or "https://".
+- Make sure to input the domain without "http://" or "https://".

-You can enter multiple file extensions separated by commas (e.g., pdf, xlsx, zip).
+- You can enter multiple file extensions separated by commas (e.g., pdf, xlsx, zip).

 ## ⚠️ Disclaimer